-Pilgrims continue to journey to the "New Jersualem," built in reaction to the Muslim conquest of the Holy Land.
+Pilgrims continue to journey to the famous rock-hewn churches, built in reaction to the Muslim conquest of the Holy Land.

 After Muslim conquests blocked Christian pilgrimages to the Holy Land, King Gebre Mesqel Lalibela, who ruled Ethiopia in the late 12th century and early 13th century, set out to construct a “New Jerusalem,” which remains a pilgrimage site and place of devotion to this day.